wojfil/iskierka/README.md

 # Iskierka

-Iskierka is a declarative programming language used to associate natural language text with programming language code.
+Iskierka is a declarative programming language whose purpose is to associate natural language text with programming language code.

 ```
 #output